Dominikwigh/Portfolio-1/README.md

 * When contact is clicked it redirects the user to the contact section at the bottom of the home page
 * When "Win a freee drink" is clicked it sends the user to a new page where they can sign up
 * The navigation bar is tested and works as intended
-* The site is easy to read and navigate thorugh
+* The site is easy to read and navigate through

 ## Validator testing ##
 * Html